internet-sicherheit/eco-blockchain-governance/governance/references/bloxberg.md

 The exclusion of a member is done off-chain and follows the decision algorithm.
 A quorum of 75% is required for the election or at least 7 organizations.
 If more than 75% of the votes for expulsion fall, the Iron Throne must remove the affected node from the network.

 If the situation arises that the owner of the Iron Throne does not want to relinquish his status after an Iron Throne vote, the network is forked.

-## Incentives
-Network membership brings the following advantages:

-* to use the powerful network infrastructure
-* a close and decentralised exchange with other organisations
-* Members are involved in the decision-making process